Tabitha (TV series): Reception and cancellation

-The pilot aired in May, 1977, the season premiere on September 10 of that year, and the next episode not until November 12.
-The series finally aired regularly thereafter, on Saturdays at 8 p.m.
-EST. Ratings were initially good but began to drop off midway through the first season.
+In an unusual move, ABC aired the pilot episode during the summer before the Fall 1977-1978 television season on May 7, 1977.
+The second episode, “Tabitha’s Weighty Problem”, then aired during the Fall television season on September 10, 1977.
+The series was then preempted for several weeks with the third episode finally airing on November 12.
+The series then began airing regularly thereafter, on Saturdays at 8 p.m.
+EST (opposite the final seasons of The Bob Newhart Show on CBS and The Bionic Woman on NBC).
+Ratings were initially good but began to drop off midway through the first season.
 In January 1978, ABC moved Tabitha from its Saturday night spot to Fridays at 8 p.m. (typically known as the Friday night death slot) where ratings continued to fall.
 The series ended its season ranked 81st out of 104 programs with a 14.8 Nielsen.
 It was the second lowest-rated program on the network's schedule.
 ABC canceled the series shortly thereafter, though reruns aired through August 1978.

 Production notes

 The pilot episode of Tabitha was produced by Ashmont Productions (the company owned by Elizabeth Montgomery and William Asher), and filmed at The Burbank Studios in Burbank, California.
-It was filmed with a single camera with an added laugh track.
+It was filmed with a single-camera with an added laugh track.

 After production of the pilot in 1976, Ashmont was closed down.

 The series' theme song, "It Could Be Magic", was written by Jeff Barry and performed by Lisa Hartman.
 Jack Elliott, Allyn Ferguson and Dick DeBenedictis did the instrumental themes for the pilot episodes.